BizzyB Project-Based App Garners Positive Feedback & Interest from Hawaii School Principals

 $1 Million in Grants Support BizzyB

 The Hoag Foundation of Irvine, California, and Google provided over $1 million in grants to develop and promote BizzyB.
-The app is scheduled for alpha launch in July 2017 followed by a KickStarter fundraising campaign in November.
-A beta version will debut in January 2018.
+The app is scheduled for alpha launch in January 2018, followed by our beta launch at the end of February 2018.